What We Do

 Empowering Young People

-Since its inception, Talk has worked to empower young people to make informed, responsible choices and about their relationships and sexual health, and it remains at the heart of our mission.
+Since its inception, Talk has worked to empower young people to make informed, responsible choices about their relationships and sexual health, and it remains at the heart of our mission.

 Efforts are currently underway to adapt Talk’s classroom-based educational model to an online format, enabling us to extend our reach and serve more young people in need.